Jeff Tobolski: Cook County Commissioner

-Conviction and death
+Convictions

+In 2020, Tobolski pled guilty to extortion conspiracy, related to the extortion of a local restaurant owner and filing a false tax return, but also agreed to cooperate with the government and would not be sentenced.

-In August 2025, Tobolski was convicted of bribery and extortion and sentenced to four years in prison, with his jail time to begin in January 2026, due to his health issues.
+In August 2025, Tobolski was convicted of bribery and extortion and sentenced to four years in prison, with his jail time at this point in time set to begin in January 2026, due to his health issues.
+However, he would die before he could serve this prison sentence.

+Death

 Tobloski died following a short illness on November 9, 2025, at the age of 61.